Rahim Jaffer: Arrest and conviction

 On 11 September 2009, Jaffer was stopped late at night by the Ontario Provincial Police while he was traveling at a rate of 93 km/h in a 50 km/h zone in Palgrave, Ontario, close to his wife's riding.
 The officer noticed a smell of alcohol on Jaffer's breath, and after administering a breathalyzer test, found him to be over the Ontario legal blood-alcohol limit of .08.
 Jaffer's driver's licence was suspended for 90 days, and he was charged with drunk driving and possession of an undisclosed quantity of cocaine.
 The location of the cocaine was a source of contention between police and Jaffer.
 The arresting officer stated that the drugs were found in Jaffer's pants pocket, whereas Jaffer's defence team claimed it was in his suit jacket.
 Earlier in the evening, he had met in Toronto with Nazim Gillani, a businessman.
 Gillani claimed he was a banker for the Hells Angels.

 During the 2008 election, Jaffer's campaign approved radio ads accusing NDP leader Jack Layton of being soft on marijuana use.
 Jaffer had been scheduled to appear in court in Orangeville, Ontario on 19 October 2009.
 On 9 March 2010, Jaffer pleaded guilty to one charge of careless driving and was sentenced to a fine of $500.
 The cocaine possession and drunk driving charges were withdrawn.
 Justice Doug Maund told Jaffer "I’m sure you can recognize a break when you see one."
-The sentence and the dropping of the more serious charges triggered outrage across Canada, as well as more extensive investigation of events leading up to the incident prompting the arrest, which led to allegations several escorts also attended his dinner with Mr Gillani.
+The sentence and the dropping of the more serious charges triggered outrage across Canada, as well as more extensive investigation of events leading up to the incident prompting the arrest, which led to allegations several escorts also attended his dinner with Gillani.